-

-"Huang meigui" (黄玫瑰, huáng méigui, "Yellow Rose") is a small tree-like variety with medium leaves, an early-ripening cultivar, and belongs to asexual (cloned) varieties.
-The buds and leaves are yellow-green, bloom densely, young shoots are dense, the yield is more than 20% higher than that of the control variety "Huang dan" (黄旦, huáng dàn).
-Excellent quality, rich and aromatic, highly pungent, soft and sweet taste.
-High quality indicator.
-The spring harvest period for "Yellow Rose" tea is from April to May.
-It has a good ability to reproduce by cuttings and a high survival rate.
-Frost-resistant, drought-resistant, easily adaptable and suitable for further cultivation in other areas of Fujian Province.
+'Huang Meigui' (黄玫瑰, huáng méigui, or 'Yellow Rose') is a small, tree-like variety with medium-sized leaves.
+It is an early-ripening cultivar and an asexual (cloned) variety.
+Buds and leaves are yellow-green, open densely, young shoots are dense, and yield is more than 20% higher than that of the control variety 'Huang Dan' (黄旦, huáng dàn).
+Excellent quality, with a rich and aromatic flavor, high spiciness, and a soft and sweet aroma.
+High quality.
+The spring harvest period for 'Yellow Rose' tea is from April to May.
+It has good propagation by cuttings and a high survival rate.
+It is frost- and drought-resistant, adapts easily, and is suitable for further cultivation in other areas of Fujian Province.

-Produced using traditional technology from the Wuyi Mountains (武夷山, wǔyíshān).
-It has a characteristic floral aroma and a "Hui gan" (回甘, huígān, "turning into sweet") taste, that is, the taste of the tea is initially tart and astringent, then gradually turns sweet.
-The roasting and oxidation level of the tea are low.
+Produced using traditional techniques from the Wuyi Mountains (武夷山, wǔyíshān).
+It has a distinctive floral aroma and a "hui gan" (回甘, huígān, "turning into sweet") flavor—that is, the tea is initially astringent and astringent, then gradually turns sweet.
+The roasting and oxidation levels of the tea are low.

 What makes Yancha (岩茶 yánchá) stand out among other cliff teas is its unique rose flower aroma.